 Read: April 06 to 07, 2016

-The protagonist: Mixed group, male and female, cis and trans, straight, gay and asexual.
+The protagonists: Mixed group, male and female, cis and trans, straight, gay and asexual.